WHILL brings its autonomous wheelchairs to North American airports – TechCrunch

 The company is one of a growing number of startups and established technology companies tackling the massive market of assistive technologies.

-The entire population of people with disabilities globally stands at 1 billion and there are 70 million potential customers for assistive technology products across Europe.
+The entire population of people with disabilities globally stands at 1 billion, and there are 70 million potential customers for assistive technology products across Europe.
 If demand in human terms isn’t enough to sway would-be entrepreneurs, then perhaps a recent market report indicating that spending on assistive technologies for the elderly and people with disabilities is projected to reach over $26 billion by 2024 will do the trick.

 “Accessibility is a priority for Winnipeg Richardson International Airport and travel is now easier for passengers with limited mobility thanks to our partnership with WHILL.
 We are excited to be one of the first airports in North America to trial WHILL’s autonomous personal mobility devices with our travelers.”